gilbustamante/gscanner/README.md

 pip install pyautogui pynput
 ```
 ### Instructions
-Press F7 to start GScanner, F8 to 'pause,' and CTRL+C to quit.
+Press F7 to start GScanner, F8 to 'pause,' and CTRL+C to quit on Linux, CTRL+PAUSE/BREAK to quit on Windows.